Service users and the public

 However, the NHS and other agencies, including social services and private healthcare organisations work together, so we may need to share information about you, with other professionals and services involved in your care.

 We do this in order to provide the most appropriate treatment and support for you, and your carers, or when the welfare of other people is involved.
-We will only share your information in this way if we have your consent and it is considered necessary.
+We will only share your information outside of NAViGO if we have your consent and it is considered necessary.

 We may also use your personal information if you make a complaint or are involved in an incident whilst receiving care or treatment from us.
 This will be in order for us to investigate your complaint or the incident.